atsuya/tensoid/README.md

 ## Web Browsers

-Currently, `tensoid` only works with Chrome.
+`tensoid` works on Chrome and Firefox (6 and probably later).
 I'm using webkit-prefixed functions :p I'm planning to make it work with decent web browsers.